 - Community inclusive park management in participating communities

-The project works with the 112 villages in the Angkor World Heritage site, but also strategically works across villages in the water catchment, including Phnom Kulen and Chau Srey Vibol.
+The project worked with the 112 villages in the Angkor World Heritage site, but also strategically worked across villages in the water catchment, including Phnom Kulen and Chau Srey Vibol.

 Thirteen demonstration farms have been established promoting better farming systems and new crops, which has increased yields and production.
 Farmers are now wanting to try the new techniques.
-Allowing farmers to see first-hand demonstrations was essential in motivating Additional agricultural activities established include raising chickens, fish farming, mushroom growing, and bee-keeping.
+Additional agricultural activities established include raising chickens, fish farming, mushroom growing, and bee-keeping.
 Community-based tourism activities, such as ox-carts, boat rides, a proposed Heritage Bike Trail and cooking classes are providing additional income, and encourage better resource management.
 Brochures, billboards and community groups have been formed to promote new sustainable tourism ventures.

 Water Structures have been developed for specific irrigation and general flood reduction.
 These structures will support income and food security improvements and increase yields.
 These water structures are already protecting the monuments of Angkor Park, and have been developed inclusively with community education and engagement, which has enhanced community participation of water management through water use and tree planting, created new opportunities for communication and coordination and have contributed toward better water, forest and natural resource use.
 Water infrastructure is not only important for farmers, but essential to the safely and stability of the temples, to secure ground water for wells, mitigate flooding, and for ecological maintenance of the local Kulen watershed.
 This water management system is contributing toward reduced food and drought impacts in the region.
 This work positively impacts most of the people of Siem Reap town and the catchments of Siem Reap (estimated at over 200,000 people).
 The volume of water available for storage is currently at 2.2 million cubic metres.